Frequently asked questions

 - From a technology perspective, TRs will transfer data using the ISO20022 format to ensure the ongoing quality of the data reported.

 - ESMA details how the transfer of large datasets, which may take more than one day to complete, should be performed so as to maintain the integrity of the historical and BAU reporting.

-- With regards to the costs to reporting firms of porting to a new TR, ESMA specifically states that, whilst recognising that "there is a cost related to the transfer of data that will be borne by the old TR", nonetheless "the fees should not be set to high so as to disincentivise TR participants from transferring their derivatives to another TR".
+- With regards to the costs to reporting firms of porting to a new TR, ESMA specifically stated that,"there is a cost related to the transfer of data that will be borne by the old TR", nonetheless "the fees should not be set too high so as to disincentivise TR participants from transferring their derivatives to another TR".

 - Clarity on portability can only foster competition between TRs, driving improvements in service quality, product innovation and ensuring competitive pricing.

 - Firms who have historically reported to whichever TR was most ubiquitous in either their part of the world, or their business line, are now re-evaluating that choice based on the total cost of reporting, their ability to demonstrate their compliance with the reporting regulations, and in light of their need to consolidate their systemic risk reporting across not just EMIR, but now also the FinfraG and SFTR regimes.

 Get in touch to see how we can support you make the move with our Transition Management support.